Skyler Mornhinweg is relatively unknown in Gator Country.

 In high school, Mornhinweg was a two-way starter and named MVP of the Catholic League as well as to the First Team All-Catholic League three times.
 As a senior, he threw for 1,546 yards on 110-for-229 passing and 13 touchdowns.
 Mornhinweg played in the 2012 U.S. Semper Fidelis All-American game.

-After Mornhinweg’s late entrance into the class and very little opportunity to see him perform, I decided to do an in-depth film analysis of his high school work, which has hopefully markedly improved.
+As a result of Mornhinweg’s late entrance into the class and very little opportunity to see him perform, I decided to do an in-depth film analysis of his high school work, which has hopefully markedly improved.

 Watching a highlight tape of a player is not always the best judge of his performance, because, well, they include only highlights.
 But a keen eye can learn a lot from a just a few short minutes of observation, even if they are highlights.